AuReMe/esmecata/README.md

 * `--all-proteomes`: download all proteomes (reference and non-reference)

-By default, esmecata will try to downlaod the reference proteomes associated to a taxon.
-But if you want to download all the proteomes associated to a taxon (either if they are non reference proteome) you can use this option.
+By default, esmecata will try to downlaod the reference proteomes associated with a taxon.
+But if you want to download all the proteomes associated with a taxon (either if they are non reference proteome) you can use this option.
 Without this option non-reference proteoems can also be used if no reference proteomes are found.

 * `--remove-tmp`: remove proteomes stored in `tmp_proteomes` folder